Last Updated on September 2, 2022 by The Filtery Staff

 The best options for napkins are:

-We have an entire guide to non-toxic water bottles coming up soon, too, so stay tuned for that!
+We have an entire guide to non-toxic water bottles in the queue, too, so stay tuned for that!
 In the meantime, here are some of the brands we recommend:

 What About These Lunch Bag Brands?

-Here are some more brands you may be wondering about that we can’t really recommend:
+Here are some more brands you may be wondering about that didn’t make the list at this time:

 Calpak: We don’t recommend this brand.
 Among other types of plastic, it uses polyethylene, which may leach endocrine disruptors.
 Some of their bags also come with Prop 65 warning labels, which can mean they contain lead or a variety of other toxicants.